57223 Exploring Human Communication: Theories and Practice

 Teaching and learning strategies

-Students follow an online teaching and learning model.
-Online activities encourage critical and analytical thinking about relevance of communication theory to practice.
-Collaborative virtual activities in online platforms such as scenario building exercises, case study digests, online discussion forums, and video presentations help students apply theoretical concepts to practical contexts.
+Students follow a combination of face-to-face and online teaching and learning model.
+Online self-paced activities encourage critical and analytical thinking about relevance of communication theory to practice.
+Collaborative activities in-person and in online platforms such as scenario building exercises, case study digests, online discussion forums, and video presentations help students apply theoretical concepts to practical contexts.
 Students use online and open education sources linked with UTS Library as resources for class activities.
 Students receive verbal formative feedback in class on students’ class standing prior to census date.

 Online Language Screening Task: